conectado/Blog/content/concurrency-patterns.md

 But look at how each interaction between state and IO requires a new channel and a new task.
 In particular, you need to manage the task's lifetime carefully, making sure you don't leak it[^2].

 Let's take a look at another example of this.
-Imagine, we didn't just want to silently fail sending a message when we fail to write it, instead, we wanted to send back a message to the original sender.
+Imagine, we didn't just want to fail silently sending a message, instead, we wanted to send back a message to the original sender.
 It'll look a bit like this.

 ```rs
 async fn central_dispatcher(reader_rx: mpsc::Receiver<Message>) {